Hierarchical Recursive Precision for Accelerating Symmetric Linear Solves on MXUs: Methods

 \subsection{Nested Recursive Algorithm Design}

 We implement a nested recursive Cholesky algorithm that decomposes symmetric positive-definite (SPD) matrices by hierarchically breaking down all three core computational phases: POTRF (Cholesky factorization), TRSM (triangular solve), and SYRK (symmetric rank-$k$ update).
 By replacing standard TRSM and SYRK updates with their recursive counterparts, we expose more parallelism and achieve deeper task granularity.
 This structure increases arithmetic intensity and enables greater utilization of BLAS-3 routines, particularly GEMM, which are highly optimized on modern GPU architectures with MXUs.
+The nested recursive structure allows for greater memory hierarchy utilization.
+By recursively dividing the problem until blocks fit within the L2 cache, it enhances data locality and maximizes cache reuse compared to standard flat algorithms.

-For TRSM, this form of recursion was first introduced for GPUs in~\cite{charara2017framework}, and its portable Julia implementation was recently explored in~\cite{carrica2025toward}.
+For TRSM, this form of recursion was first introduced for GPUs in~\cite{charara2019batched}, and its portable Julia implementation was recently explored in~\cite{carrica2025toward}.
 Algorithm~\ref{alg:tree-potrf} outlines the recursive Cholesky factorization for an SPD matrix $A$ (see Figure~\ref{fig:decomposition_tree}).
 At each level, the matrix is split into a diagonal block $A_{11}$ and a trailing submatrix $A_{22}$.
 The decomposition proceeds through four recursive stages: (1) diagonal POTRF on $A_{11}$ (line 7), (2) triangular solve (TRSM) on the off-diagonal block (line 8), (3) symmetric rank-$k$ update (SYRK) on the trailing submatrix $A_{22}$ (line 9), and (4) recursive POTRF on the updated $A_{22}$ (line 10).
 Algorithm~\ref{alg:tree-trsm} applies TRSM recursively to solve $B \gets B L^{-T}$ for a lower-triangular matrix $L$.
 If the matrix size falls below the threshold $b$, a standard TRSM kernel is used (line 2).
 Otherwise, $L$ and $B$ are split, and the update $B_2 \gets B_2 - B_1 L_{21}^T$ is computed using GEMM (line 7).
 Similarly, Algorithm~\ref{alg:tree-syrk} performs the SYRK update $C \gets \beta C + \alpha A A^T$ recursively.
 The off-diagonal contribution $C_{21} \gets \beta C_{21} + \alpha A_2 A_1^T$ is explicitly computed via GEMM (line 7), while the diagonal blocks are handled recursively.